Back to Home

 • Why are prices increasing?

 Fuel is a core part of how we deliver our services, from collection trucks through to transport between sites.
 Recent global events have pushed fuel prices up sharply and quickly.
+We work hard to absorb normal fluctuations, but the scale of this increase means we need to adjust pricing to continue delivering safe, reliable services.

 • When will the price change take effect?

-• How much will my price change?
+• How will this appear on my invoice?

 MBIE Board excl GST Price Range $ / L Fuel Surcharge % on Invoice